-Most mature businesses have figured out the cash-flow game.
-Their accounts receivable cycle is refined enough that there is consistent cash coming in to fund projects, pay suppliers, and all while keeping the level of cash on hand adequate.
-New businesses or those that don’t yet have a handle on their accounts receivable cycle can struggle with cash flow.
-When cash falls to near zero and suppliers are ringing, panic can set in.
+Most mature businesses have mastered the cash-flow game.
+Their accounts receivable cycle is finely tuned, ensuring a consistent cash flow to fund projects, pay suppliers, and keep an adequate amount of cash on hand for day-to-day operations.
+However, new businesses or those still grappling with their accounts receivable cycle may struggle with cash flow.
+When cash reserves run low and suppliers are demanding payment, panic can easily set in.

 The cash-starved startup